Vivonzty15/My-Casino-in-Typescript/README.md

     * If they go over 21 you win.

 <b>Some more games I would like to add:</b>
-Texas Holdem
+* Texas Holdem
-Bones(dominoes)
+* Bones(dominoes)
-7-card gin
+* 7-card gin
-Dice games
+* Dice games

 ## Timeline ##

 * Created all my files, index.html, index.js, BlackJack.html etc.
+* Outlined my HTML files
+* Styled them with bootstrap and an internal stylesheet
+* Outlined my project in my JS files
 * Created card class, created cards, added them to a deck, and shuffled the deck with functions.
-*
+* Created a player class to keep track of their hand, score, name, and money
+* Created dealer object to keep track of their hand

 <b>bugs to fix:</b>
+* Dealing cards
+    * How does the browser know where to put the card
+* Score is updating to NAN
-* what happens when dealer or player gets dealt two aces *Not sure how to fix players ace issue
+* what happens when dealer or player gets dealt two aces
+    * If dealer has 17 with an ace, the ace's value should change to 1
+    * Not sure how to fix players ace issue
     * Should I make a function to check a hand for an ace
 * Should I not update count in dealCard()?
 * Create image elements for cards in JS instead of HTML
+* calculateScore() returns 22 with two aces
+* How to get the user's name
 * Add a split function
     * Can I reuse existing code?
     * Can I use existing buttons for multiple purposes?

-scenarios
-    Dealing card to dealer
-        * If the dealer's score is equal to 17 and Ace in their hand.
-Ace equals 1 and deal card.
-          Else if dealer's score equals player's score, endGame(push)
-        * Dealer's score + card value is greater than 21 and Ace in their hand, Ace equals 1, deal card.
-Else Endgame(win) Dealing card to player
-        * If the player's score + the card value is greater than 21 and Ace in their hand, Ace equals 1.
-Else endGame(lose)

 <b>fixed:</b>
+* Dealt cards with dealCard() function in card.js
+* Fixed scoring using Number(value)
-* creating card images dynamically
+* Created card images dynamically
+* Got rid of count.
+Created calculateScore() function in cards.js
-* determining ace value
+* Determined ace value with calculateScore()
-*
+* Added code to calculateScore() to check for two aces
+* Added users name with prompt.